A Day in the Life of a Humanitarian Worker in Northeast Syria

 SAFER-managed camps provide shelter and services for some of the 5.5 million internally displaced people in Syria.

 As the team van finally pulled into Al-Hasakeh, the streets dark and quiet, Sheren turned to her colleagues with a tired but genuine smile.
 “See you tomorrow?” she asked, though it was a rhetorical question.
-For Shaida, tomorrow is a chance to make a difference for millions in need across Syria.
+For Sheren, tomorrow is a chance to make a difference for millions in need across Syria.

 On this World Humanitarian Day, Sheren and our other colleagues remind us that behind the support and statistics are brave, dedicated individuals.
 They make humanitarian assistance possible for millions in need.